iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.9-1.0.md

 With the change below, Postfix will query mailbox quota status from Dovecot directly, then reject email if it's over quota.
-It saves system resource used to process this email like spam/virus scanning, and avoids bounce message.
+It saves system resource used to process this email (e.g. spam/virus scanning), and avoids bounce message.

 #### Enable quota-status service in Dovecot